Communication

 Applied Knowledge and Skills

 From the moment I entered the nursing profession, I understood the importance of continuously expanding my expertise to provide the best possible care to my patients.
+For instance, I noticed a lack of understanding what sling should be used for each individual patient on my unit.
+Due to this I completed a certification course which can be seen on my evidence page under 8.1, where I learned about different slings and how we can use them to their full potential on our unit.
 This dedication has driven me to seek out opportunities for professional development, engage in lifelong learning, and embrace a holistic approach to my practice.
 Throughout my career, I have actively pursued additional training and certifications, which have equipped me with a deep understanding of various medical procedures, patient care techniques, and best practices in healthcare.
 However, my growth as an LPN extends far beyond the clinical setting.
 I firmly believe that the competencies I have gained and applied reflect my diverse interests, hobbies, and community involvement.

 For instance, about five or so years ago I was diagnosed with celiac disease, which required me to go completely gluten-free from then on.
 With that as well as my interest in healthy living, it inspired me to educate myself on the latest dietary guidelines as well as other ways we can nourish our bodies through our eating habits.
 With this information, I now get to share it with my patients in hopes that it aids them in making more informed decisions when it comes to their eating habits and overall health.
 Ultimately, my journey as a nurse is greatly characterized by a continuous quest for knowledge, personal growth, and a genuine desire to make a positive impact on the lives of others.
 One skill I have honed in on is my ability to provide compassionate and thoughtful care to patients who suffer from chronic illnesses.
 This level of competency was developed through my work with patients who have ailments like diabetes, hypertension, and other long-term illnesses.
 I have completed additional training and certifications, which have helped equip me with the knowledge to educate patients on managing their conditions and adhering better to their treatment plans.
 This knowledge has not only made me a better nurse, but it has also helped me to make healthier life choices when it comes to my personal life.